r-spatial/slideview/README.md

 ### Code of Conduct

-Please note that the ‘leafpm’ project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+Please note that the ‘slideview’ project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.